jiobu1/jiobu1.github.io/_posts/2021-03-04-CitySpire.md

 <p><strong>Getting started</strong></p>

 <p>Having worked with Flask, there were a lot of similarities that I could carry over.
-This article <a href="https://amitness.com/2020/06/fastapi-vs-flask/">“FASTAPI for Flask Users”</a> was very helpful.</p>
+This article <a href="https://amitness.com/2020/06/fastapi-vs-flask/" target="blank">“FASTAPI for Flask Users”</a> was very helpful.</p>

-<p>To get started we needed a <a href="https://github.com/jiobu1/labspt15-cityspire-g-ds/blob/main/app/main.py">main.py</a> file which was provided in our repository, so to test it out, it was as simple as running the following series of commands:</p>
+<p>To get started we needed a <a href="https://github.com/jiobu1/labspt15-cityspire-g-ds/blob/main/app/main.py" target="blank">main.py</a> file which was provided in our repository, so to test it out, it was as simple as running the following series of commands:</p>

 <img src = "../img/labs/endpoints/loading_fastapi/Screen Shot 2021-03-02 at 9.48.46 PM.png" alt="1. pipenv install — dev" class="center">
 <h5 align="center"> 1.
 Install all dependencies needed for application </h5>